 Restaurants are open for outdoor and inside dining, using state-approved safety protocols and social distancing; most are continuing to offer take-out, curbside and/or delivery.
-Now that it's off-season, some have closed for the winter and others have reduced their operating hours; for the latest on who's open and when, visit our Who's Open/Restaurants page.
+Now that it's spring, many seasonal restaurants are reopening for the spring/summer/autumn; for the latest on who's open and when, visit our Who's Open/Restaurants page.